DarkSnake749/Pi-computer/README.md

 # Pi-computer
-An application to control the Pi-computer
+The software that controls the Pi-computer